Dinah Lee: 1980s onwards

 In 1982, a compilation, Best of Dinah Lee was issued on Music World.
 By 1984, she had become involved in body building winning the 'Australian Female Body Builder of the Year' in the over 35s category.
 In the 1990s and 2000s, Lee continued performing on the club circuit and became a motivational speaker.

 ABC-TV series, Long Way to the Top, was broadcast in August 2001.
 Lee featured on "Episode 2: Ten Pound Rocker 1963–1968" where she discussed the mod look and her appeal to rebellious teens, "I had this image and it wasn't cute and pretty".
 The TV series inspired the Long Way to the Top national concert tour during August–September 2002, which featured a host of the best Australian acts of the 1950s, 1960s and 1970s.
-Lee's performances of "Yokomo" and "Reet Petite" at the final Sydney concert, as well as an interview with promoter, Michael Chugg, feature on the associated DVD, Long Way to the Top: Live in Concert released in 2002.
+Lee's performances of "Don't You Know Yockomo?" and "Reet Petite" at the final Sydney concert, as well as an interview with promoter, Michael Chugg, feature on the associated DVD, Long Way to the Top: Live in Concert released in 2002.
+As from October 2023 Lee was performing on the nostalgia circuit as the Good Old Days of Rock'n'roll, with fellow veterans, Digger Revell, Little Pattie and Lucky Starr.